AneezHussain/F2CS-Planner/README.md

 - Click “Import” in the navbar.
 - Upload a file via drag & drop or select a previously exported CSV.
-- The planner loads courses and preferences from the file[1].
+- The planner loads courses and preferences from the file.

 ### Export

 - Click “Export” in the navbar.
-- Download your plan as a CSV file[1].
+- Download your plan as a CSV file.

 ## Customization

 - Personalize your timetable using the “Color Palette” dropdown on the dashboard.
-- Click to view and select from available palettes[1].
+- Click to view and select from available palettes.

 > This guide should help you get the most out of the FFCS-Planner.
 Happy planning!